 DELWP has made progress defining the ecological objectives and metrics for strategic planning (e.g. developing ecological models and metrics through research, developing risk analysis tools, and establishing a MER framework).
 However, there are issues and gaps with the process that impede decisions about development, identification and assessment of preferred management strategies.
 These issues and gaps can be described in relation to issues with the decision-making process, and issues with the technical process of implementing ecological models to support bushfire management planning (as described in Workshop 1 Report and synthesized below).
 Whilst the following list is comprehensive, it is acknowledged that many of the issues raised are beyond the scope of this project.
-This project will be focused on developing a framework to integrate ecological data and models to inform the strategic bushfire management planning across regions.
-However, understanding issues with the decision-making process is critical to understanding the decision context across the regions.
+This project will be focused on developing a framework to integrate ecological data and models to inform the strategic bushfire management planning the decision context across the regions.
 This understanding, along with close stakeholder consultation, provides the basis for developing flexible decision support tools that are fit for purpose, and are sensitive to the current re-development of strategic-level planning guidance.